Watts-Lab/surveyor/README.md

 When developing work with `npm test` running in the background and edit the `.ts` files.
 Each time one is saved Typescript will attempt to compile to `.js` files and will report any issues in the shell.

 It will generate several local folders that are ignored by GitHub, including `.data` which is a development data store.

+## Contributors
+For the a pull request to be approved, the code must pass any automated code checks, be formatted with prettier, and have no eslint errors.
+We highly recommend contributors to install eslint and prettier.

+### Installing and Running Eslint and Prettier for local development
+Running `npm install` should install dev dependencies.

+To run eslint to see errors, `npm run lint` and to fix fixable errors, please run `npm run lint-and-fix`.
+Eslint will lint code for common errors.

+After linting and before submitting a pull request, you should format your code wih pretttier.
+This can be done with the command `npm run format`.